Wills, Trusts & Probate

 Frequently Asked Questions About Testamentary Capacity

-What is the minimum mental capacity required to make a valid will?
+What mental capacity is required to make a valid will in California?